Mariem Hassan, la voz del Sáhara: Synopsis

-Mariem Hassan is the voice of the Sahara, the voice of the desert.
-Worshipped by the Saharaui in exile, Mariem Hassan instills hope to those who still live in the territories occupied by Morocco.
-An intelligent woman with an awe-inspiring voice, she has managed to take traditional Saharaui music to the 21st century.
-The documentary records the many ups and downs of Mariem's life.
-It reveals her as a "courageous and enduring character who has become one of the most charismatic and respected singers of the world music scene".
+Mariem Hassan was a Sahrawi singer and lyricist from Western Sahara whose worked helped modernize traditional Saharaui music.
+The documentary records the many ups and downs of Hassan's life.
+It reveals her as a "courageous and enduring character" who became a respected singer.

-To make the documentary, director Manuel Dominguez has accompanied Mariem Hassan on her travels with a camera, selecting from all of her concerts and recordings.
-His narrative captures the excitement of each "agarit" (cry of the desert).
-We saw her at the ETNOSOI Festival in Helsinki in 2004, in Les Escales, France, where the concert was transformed into a party with the Tuareg groups that joined the performance, in a theater in Liège singing "Do not abandon me," two days before enduring an operation for cancer, and in recordings made in the desert in Saharawi camps.
+To make the documentary, director Manuel Dominguez accompanied Hassan on her travels with a camera, selected scenes from her concerts and recordings.
+His narrative captures the excitement of the "agarit" (cry of the desert).
+The documentary follows her at the ETNOSOI Festival in Helsinki in 2004, as well as in Les Escales, France, where the concert is transformed into a party with the Tuareg groups joining the performance.
+It also shows Hassan in a theater in Liège singing "Do not abandon me" two days before enduring an operation for cancer, as well as during recordings made in the desert at Saharawi camps.

 Director

-The Director, Manuel Dominguez, founded the Nubenegra record company in Madrid in 1994.
+Director Manuel Dominguez founded the Nubenegra record company in Madrid in 1994.
 Starting with Spanish and Cuban music, the company soon extended its range to new types of music from places such as Equatorial Guinea, Guinea-Bissau, Western Sahara, Brazil and the Sudan.
-In 1998 Nubenegra published Mariem Hassan's album "Polisario Vencerá", first released in 1982.
+In 1998 Nubenegra re-published Mariem Hassan's album "Polisario Vencerá", first released in 1982.
 Since then, Nubenegra has released several of her albums, starting with "Mariem Hassan con Leyoad" (2002).
 As well as directing the documentary Mariem Hassan, la voz del Sáhara, Manuel Dominguez supplied archival footage of Mariem's career and assisted in the production of the TV show Mariem Hassan: Voice of the Saharwis.